gtema/gtema.github.io/content/posts/rethinking_openstack_client_auth.md

 Depending on the Keystone configuration every token has certain validity spanning from 1h (default in the DevStack) up to 24h (at least this is the maximum I have seen in the wild by certain public clouds).
-Technicall there is no upper limit, but keeping the token valid too long poses serious security risks.
+Technically there is no upper limit, but keeping the token valid too long poses serious security risks.